 Pennyfield to Violettes - Level 22

->

-> This is how the CCA envisions a rewatered Canal dedicated to paddlecraft might appear.
+This is how the CCA envisions a rewatered Canal dedicated to paddlecraft might appear.
 It is based on the plan announced by C&O Canal NHP Supt Kevin Brandt in November 2017.
 Our vision is focused on the Canal as a waterway, using the towpath to pass some of the locks and to progress along several short levels that would be uneconomical to restore for minimal paddling – meaning most of the Seven Locks and Six Locks sections.
 Since canoes, kayaks, and paddleboards cannot be locked up the Canal, we would pass around the locks by carrying our craft or rolling them on portable wheels.
-Many of us remember that all of the reaches we seek to have rewatered have been navigable within the last thirty years.
-That is – 1990 - is that so?
+Some of us remember that all of the reaches we seek to have rewatered have been navigable within the last forty years.

->

-> Also part of our vision is a series of improvements to many cross-canal access points to the Potomac, which we handle in a separate paper.
+Also part of our vision is a series of improvements to many cross-canal access points to the Potomac, which we handle in a separate paper.

 – from Lock 4/Georgetown up to Lock 10/Cabin John – 4.5 mi